RichardLitt/practice/README.md

 > “Practice makes the master.” - Patrick Rothfuss, _The Name of the Wind_

-This is an attempt to have a daily to do list, which will display what hasn't been done today in the console.
+This is way of storing and using a  daily to do list, which will display what hasn't been done since the last reset in the console.
+It uses leveldb for storage.

+### GeekTool

-The goal would be that there are several tasks which ought to be done daily: since I love a clean desktop, I print out these tasks (and these only) on the desktop using GeekTool and remove them as I complete them.
+The idea is that there are several tasks which ought to be done daily: since I love a clean desktop, I print out these tasks (and these only) on the desktop using GeekTool and remove them as I complete them.
 I reset it daily.
 This way I am constantly reminded to practice.